Jump to more information on:

 Q. I read your application deadlines.
 Is Autumn Quarter really the only time I can be admitted?

 A. We strongly encourage you to apply for an Autumn Quarter start date because we do nearly all of our lab placements at that time.
-If you apply for another start date, your chances of admission will be sharply reduced because there will be either no or very few research projects open to a new student at other times of the year.
+If you apply for another start date, your chances of admission will be sharply reduced because there will be no or very few research projects open to a new student.
 Further, you must apply for Autumn Quarter unless you have completed at least a year of graduate course work in chemical engineering.
 If you do not meet this requirement, please apply for autumn admission only.
 If you do meet it, off-quarter admission is possible, but subject to the reduced chances of admission discussed above.
 Application deadlines for "off" quarters are:

 - Winter: previous September 1